stoeps13/connections-doc/source/admin/install/t_install_config_was.md

     For more information, see [Installing WebSphere Application Server](http://www.ibm.com/support/knowledgecenter/en/SSAW57_8.5.5/com.ibm.websphere.installation.nd.doc/ae/tins_install.html) in the *WebSphere Application Server Network Deployment Knowledge Center*.

+    !!! note
-    **Note:** Enable security when the installation wizard requests it.
+    Enable security when the installation wizard requests it.
 The administrative user ID that you create must be unique and must not exist in the LDAP repository that you plan to federate.

 3. Apply the available fix packs.